Bale will only leave Real Madrid for 'giant club' - Coleman

-Gareth Bale would join another "giant club" if he were to leave Real Madrid, according to former Wales coach Chris Coleman.
+Gareth Bale would join another "giant club" if he was to leave Real Madrid, according to former Wales coach Chris Coleman.

 Bale was withdrawn at half-time as Madrid lost 3-1 to Juventus in Wednesday's Champions League quarter-final, Cristiano Ronaldo's dramatic stoppage-time penalty securing progression for the holders.